 Long Acting Reversible Contraception:

 - Implant – A small flexible rod about the size of a hairgrip that is inserted under the skin in the upper arm.
-This can prevent pregnancy for.
+This can prevent pregnancy for up 3 years.

 - IntrauterineDevice (IUD) An IUD is a small plastic T shape device that contains copper It is inserted into the uterus through the vagina.This can prevent pregnancy for up to 10 years.